DataFrames - Part 1

 The output shows in the first column an index, integers from 0 to 17; and the calcium and sodium concentrations in columns 2 and 3, respectively.
 The default indexing starts from zero (Python is a ‘zero-based’ programming language).

-In a dataframe, the first column is referred to as Indices, the first row is referred to as Labels.
+In a DataFrame, the first column is referred to as Indices, the first row is referred to as Labels.
 Note that the row with the labels is excluded from the row count.
 Similarly, the row with the indices is excluded from the column count.

-For large data sets, the function head is a convenient way to get a feel of the dataset.
+For large datasets, the function head is a convenient way to get a feel of the dataset.

 PYTHON